-'a very important contribution to historical and sociological scholarship...an original and carefully researched corrective to the existing "business as usual" institutional and intellectual history of conflicts and tensions in the development of sociology' (Times Higher Education).
+Father and Daughter 'a very important contribution to historical and sociological scholarship...an original and carefully researched corrective to the existing "business as usual" institutional and intellectual history of conflicts and tensions in the development of sociology' (Times Higher Education).

 A Critical Woman Barbara Wootton, social science and public policy in the twentieth century (2011).
 London: Bloomsbury Academic.

 Fracture Adventures of a broken body (2007).
 Bristol: Policy Press.

 'a highly polished essay on the body' (Ageing and Society).